markisus/coq-ski/README.md

 Walkthrough
 ----------
 The documentation below describes the main theorem statements and definitions of this development.
 The proofs are found within the source.
+The proofs are adapted from Raymond Smullyan's "To Mock a Mockingbird".

 The SKI Combinators
 ------------------